Skip to main content

 Timber windows with double glazing offer excellent thermal performance while maintaining the classic look of traditional sash windows.
 For those who live in conservation areas, upgrading to double glazed sash windows can be a great way to improve energy efficiency without compromising on historical authenticity.

-The Role of Glazing Bars in Traditional Sash Windows
+What Role Do Glazing Bars Play in Traditional Sash Windows?

 Glazing bars are an essential feature of sash windows, dividing the glass into smaller panes and adding to the window’s historical appeal.
 These bars are often used in Georgian sash windows to create a classic grid pattern that enhances the window’s visual impact.
 For homeowners looking to restore the original charm of their property, opting for windows with authentic glazing bars is a popular choice.